 These numbers indicate the importance of modern marketing methods, like inbound marketing.
 Let’s go over some steps which can get your inbound marketing strategy in place.

-Website optimization is the most essential step for inbound marketing.
-Create an SEO friendly site, and keep it updated with relevant and unique content.
+Website optimisation is the most essential step in inbound marketing for hotels.
+Create an SEO-friendly site, and keep it updated with relevant and unique content.
 Make sure it is responsive on all devices.
 Once that is done, focus on your blog strategy.
 Blogs are one of the most effective ways of getting people back to your website.
 Write fresh content that is informative yet interesting.
 If the content is engaging, it will not go unnoticed.
 But how do you know what types of blog posts to write?